* There was this fellow and this girl, they met in a little bar in a town

 Feels like one big mistake

-She settled in in a back room time
+She settled in in a back room time passed on

 Later that winter a son came along